A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Linear mixed singularity implies conformal flatness

 \subsection{A general result about zeros of conformal vector fields}

-The idea behind the proof of Proposition~\ref{prop.mixed} is to show that the existence of a mixed-type singularity necessarily entails the existence of contracting/expanding singularities, which in turn implies conformal flatness.
-Underlying this property is a more general phenomenon, which we wish to isolate in the form of the following proposition:
+The idea behind the proof of Proposition~\ref{prop.mixed} is to show that the existence of a mixed-type singularity necessarily entails the existence of contracting singularities, which in turn implies conformal flatness.
+Such a proof appears for $M$ simply connected in \cite[Sec 5.2]{mp.confdambra}.
+The following proposition is a generalization of that result: